Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 These entries widen the frame beyond the immediate SignWriting debate and ask whether broader writing theory can actually accommodate signed writing.

-- *Meletis and Durscheid (2022): Writing Systems and Their Use*
+- *Meletis and Dürscheid (2022): Writing Systems and Their Use*

-The Meletis and Durscheid entry also includes a companion paper:
+The Meletis and Dürscheid entry also includes a companion paper:

 - *Signed Writing as a Pressure Test for General Writing Theory*